stolksdorf/docs/eslint/readme.md

 ### fixes
 The following rules are auto-magically [fixable](http://eslint.org/docs/user-guide/migrating-from-jscs#--fix).
+We suggest first commiting your work, then running `eslint --fix` so you can double check the diff before you commit.
+All of these fixable rules should be safe to execute though.

 #### [`"quotes": ["error", "single"]`](http://eslint.org/docs/rules/quotes), [`"prefer-template": "error"`](http://eslint.org/docs/rules/prefer-template), [`"template-curly-spacing": ["error", "never"]`](http://eslint.org/docs/rules/template-curly-spacing)
 Prefer single quotes, removing extra spacing in template strings, and instead of string concatenation, uses template strings.